Katla Ice Caves: How to Visit + What to Expect (2025-2026)

 I wore hiking boots with thick wool socks, a Kari Traa thermal base layer, and (probably too thin) Nike leggings.
 I also put a thick black parka over top and had a sweater in the jeep that I never needed to put on.

 I do recommend wearing a pair of waterproof pants, however.
-While I got extremely lucky with the weather, I anticipate that is not usually the case.
+While I got extremely lucky with the weather, I anticipate that it is not usually the case.

 Also, if you happen to slip on the ice (or rocks) anywhere, you will be grateful to stay dry.
 You can rent waterproof pants (I note this below!) if you do not have any!